 It’s not uncommon for businesses to use various incentives to encourage people to buy from them and attract new customers.
 From discounts to personalized offers, this is where you can get REALLY creative.

 Don’t limit yourself to discounts only.
-Trying several options can also help you improve your pricing strategy and unearth insights into customer behavior.
+Trying different types of marketing experiments can also help you improve your pricing strategy and unearth insights into customer behavior.

 The way you design marketing experiments impacts their efficiency and the quality of data.
 When done right, experiments can help improve your marketing strategy and optimize your budget.
 But we understand how difficult it is to know what to focus on next.